armbrustlab/armbrustlab.github.io/collections/_people/coesel.md

 ## Research Scientist
 coesel at uw.edu

+## Research Interests
+I am a molecular biologist turned bioinformatician.
+I use environmental ‘omics data to unravel the molecular secrets of open ocean plankton.
+I am passionate about photobiology and chronobiology and the daily rhythms of life on Earth.

 ## Education
-* 2008 - PhD in Molecular Biolology, University of Algarve (Portugal), partly hosted by the Stazione Zoologica ‘Anton Dohrn’ (Italy).
-Thesis advisors: Prof. Dr. Joao Varela (UALG) and Prof. Dr. Chris Bowler (SZN).
+* 2008 - Ph.D. in Molecular Biology, University of Algarve (Portugal).
 Thesis title: Regulation of the carotenoid biosynthetic pathway in the green microalga Dunaliella salina and the diatom Phaeodactylum tricornutum.
+DOI: 10.13140/RG.2.1.4111.7049
-* 1999 - BS in Biotechnology, Noordelijke Hogeschool Leeuwarden (Netherlands).
+* 1999 - B.Sc. in Biotechnology, Noordelijke Hogeschool Leeuwarden (Netherlands).

 ## Positions Held
 * Research scientist, School of Oceanography, University of Washington (USA), 2016-Present